ni/grpc-device/README.md

 Server listening on port 50051.
 Security is configured with insecure credentials.
 ```

 **Note:** If port `0 `is specified then the server will automatically select a port from the dynamic range.
-The port used will be reflected in the message above.
+The port used will be reflected in the startup message.

 If the server fails to start (i.e. a port is not specified in the configuration file) then an error message is printed in the terminal and the application will exit.